 - Bake vegan Easter lamb

-Easter is just around the corner.
-Then let's not waste any time!
-Here I present you now 10 valuable tips for a truly sustainable Easter.
+Easter is just around the corner!
+Let's together make this time resource-conserving, with as little waste as possible and, above all, cheerful to create!
+Here I present you now, as promised, the most valuable tips for a truly sustainable Easter.

 1. build Easter nest from natural material

-From seaweed, straw, paper or Shrubs from the forest can make unique Easter nests with your children.
-Of course, they are also available for purchase.
+From seaweed, wood, straw, paper or Moss and shrubs from the forest, you can make unique Easter nests with your children.
 Nests made of natural materials are always more beautiful and also more environmentally friendly than their counterpart made of Plastic.

-Also from an old Cardboard or egg carton you can conjure up a stable base for your nest.
-Paint it with watercolor - and you're done!
-A green alternative to the plastic nest at Easter.
+Also from an old Cardboard or egg carton can alternatively conjure up a stable base for your creative nest.
+A little painted with watercolor - and ready!
+A truly natural, sustainable alternative to the plastic nest at Easter.

 2. use animal friendly alternative for easter eggs

-Tip: If you want to know more about the background, feel free to check out the article "Why vegans do not eat eggs" an.
+Tip: If you want to know more about the background of the egg industry, feel free to check out the article "Why do vegans not eat eggs?" an.